-Are there any steps needed in order to apply for the scholarship?
+Are there any steps needed to apply for the scholarship?

 Why do the scholarships only cover the program fee and not the housing or dining fees?

+Do I get to pick the GE class I take?
 What happens if I do not like the class I am registered in?
 Can I change my class schedule?
-What if I do not like the professors or courses I am placed in for Quarter Plus?
+What if I do not like the professors or classes I am placed in for Quarter Plus?

 What if I already have credit or will have credit for one of the courses offered during Quarter Plus?